 Foot Pain and Problems

-Foot pain is often caused by improper foot function.
-Improperly fitted shoes can worsen and, in some cases, cause foot problems.
+Foot pain is often caused by incorrect foot function.
+Shoes that don't fit well can make foot problems worse and, in some cases, cause them.

 Foot Pain and Problems